Thursday, May 09, 2024

 Perspective taking is the ability to perceive or understand another person's point of view besides your own.
 It's where you consider someone else's thoughts and feelings about something in order to see things from their perspective.

-For this perspective taking activity, you'll need:
+Anyway, for this perspective taking activity, you'll need:

 • 2 chairs